Riding Elephants in Thailand: What You Didn't Know

 The elephant can suffer serious long term damage as a result from being ridden by so many people so often.
 Elephants are often forced to work very long hours, many days in a row with little to no rest.
 Due to the increase in popularity in Thailand's tourist industry, many of the trekking tours offered that include elephant rides are now overcrowded with people forcing the elephant to give ride after ride the whole day with no breaks, often to more than one person at a time.
 This strenuous of an activity every day, for many years can lead to severe long term damage.
 Combine this with little to no medical care, malnourishment, and mistreatment and you're left with unhealthy, unhappy and unsafe elephants.

 This can all be avoided if Thailand’s tourists reshape their understanding of what it means to interact with elephants.
 Brutal elephant training has been a traditional practice in Southeast Asia for hundreds of years.
 The problem these days is that most captive elephants in Thailand are used to entertain tourists rather than for traditional purposes like logging or the military.
 It’s our demand for elephant rides and circus acts that leads to more baby elephants getting captured from their mothers, tortured, and sold off to entertain us.

 Luckily a change has already taken place and there are now numerous places that offer experiences that are both healthy and fun for the elephants and the tourists.
-Elephant Nature Park is one of those places.
-It is a rescue sanctuary in the same city that Happy Trunks are being made.
-They make sure all the elephants they adopt are in their natural habitat.
+Elephant Rescue Sanctuaries make sure all the elephants they adopt are in their natural habitat.
 No riding, painting, or chains for these Elephants.
 Donations go directly towards keeping Elephants in a compassionate community with medical care, proper food, and land for them to walk free 24 hours a day.
-This is why we give a portion of every harem pants sale to the Elephant Nature Park!
+This is why we give a portion of every harem pants sale to Elephant Rescue Efforts!